 Candidates for the MA in Christian Studies must already possess a graduate degree (or its equivalent) in a discipline outside theology and must complete thirty-six hours of prescribed course work.
-This includes the successful completion of six hours of biblical studies, eleven hours of Pentecostal Theology and History including Pentecostal Foundations and two hours of Community of Faith Group participation, the Theology and the Professions Capstone Seminar (one hour), and twelve hours of elective course work chosen in consultation with one's advisor, and six hours of free electives that may be transferred into the program.
+This includes the successful completion of six hours of biblical studies, six hours of historical and theological studies, five hours of Pentecostal Formation courses, the one hour Capstone Seminar course, and twelve hours of elective course work chosen in consultation with the student's adviser.
+The remaining six hours may be transferred into the MACS program as free electives.